-To engage reverse, with the vehicle stationary press the release button on the selector lever and engage the gear.
+To engage reverse, depress the clutch pedal and press the release button on the selector lever and engage the gear.

 If the gear does not engage, set the lever to neutral, release the clutch pedal and depress again; then repeat gear selection.